vauxhal/equares/equares_http/public/meta/doc/box/FdeIterator.md

 ### Data proceessing
 Let us describe the data processing in more detail.
 * When a data frame comes to port **parameters**, it specifies solver parameters **n**, **nskip**, and **nout** for one or more further solution processes.
 * When a data frame comes to port **initState** it contains the initial state $x_0$ of the FDE system.
-The solution process then starts then.
+The solution process starts then.
     * Solver parameters are read from port **parameters**.
 If no data is available there, the data processing is cancelled.
 Notice the following about the solver parameters.
         * If **n** is zero, it is set to the maximum integer number, so the number of iterations becomes practically infinite.
         * If **nout** is zero or negative, only the last system state, $x_{n}$, will be written to port **nextState**.